-For the fiscal year ended September 30, 2015, we derived approximately 98.9% of our net product revenues, or approximately 51.1% of our total net revenues, from sales of our application delivery networking (ADN) product lines.
+For the fiscal year ended September 30, 2016, we derived approximately 98.8% of our net product revenues, or approximately 46.8% of our total net revenues, from sales of our application delivery networking (ADN) product lines.
 We expect to continue to derive a significant portion of our net revenues from sales of our ADN products in the future.
-Implementation of our strategy depends upon these products being able to solve critical network availability, performance and security problems for our customers and to expand the addressable market for ADN products with new features and functionality to address these customer problems and new customer IT architectures.
+Implementation of our strategy depends upon these products being able to solve critical network availability, performance and security problems for our customers.
 If our ADN products are unable to solve these problems for our customers or if we are unable to sustain the high levels of innovation in our ADN product feature set needed to maintain leadership in what will continue to be a competitive market environment, our business and results of operations will be harmed.

-Undetected software or hardware errors or security vulnerabilities may harm our business and results of operations products into their IT environments.
+Undetected software or hardware errors or security vulnerabilities may harm our business and results of operations

+Our products may contain undetected errors or defects when first introduced or as new versions are released.
+We have experienced these errors or defects in the past in connection with new products and product upgrades.
+As our products and customer IT infrastructures become increasingly complex, customers may experience unforeseen errors in implementing our products into their IT environments.
 We expect that these errors or defects will be found from time to time in new or enhanced products after commencement of commercial shipments.
 These problems may cause us to incur significant warranty and repair costs, divert the attention of our engineering personnel from our product development efforts and cause significant customer relations problems.
 We may also be subject to liability claims for damages related to product errors or defects.
 While we carry insurance policies covering this type of liability, these policies may not provide sufficient protection should a claim be asserted.
 A material product liability claim may harm our business and results of operations.